shiv669/shiv669/README.md

 ## Hi, I’m Shivam 👋

-I’m a college student studying Artificial Intelligence and Data Science, with a strong interest in software engineering fundamentals and backend system design.
+I’m a college student studying Artificial Intelligence and Data Science, with a strong interest in software engineering fundamentals ,backend system design and applied AI & Machine Learning.

 I enjoy building small systems to understand how they work internally.
 I focus on correctness, clarity, and learning through iteration rather than feature count or polish.